veerendra2/raspberrypi-homeserver/services/databases/README.md

 # Databases
-Common databases for service.
+Common databases for all service.
 This `docker-stack.yaml` deploys below databases
 * Redis
 * Postgresql